systemetric/sheep/docs/hello-vision.md

 Create a new script called "VisionTest".

-Unlike in the previous tutorial, [Hello World](/docs/hello-world.html), we are going to use functions written specifically for the robot.
-To do this we will need to initialise the robot:
+Unlike in the previous tutorial, [Hello World](/docs/hello-world.md), the use of the first couple lines of code is important here.
+So let's break them down:

 ```python
 import robot